jssteinberg/termcwd/README.md

 - Start in insert mode (Neovim only).
 - Toggle or not – terminal toggling and auto closing of windows with equal terminal buffer (can be turned off).

+It's only a thin layer of functions that keeps terminals as regular terminal buffers by using the default terminal command.

 ## Window-local CWD terminal

 Define your preferred mappings: